The Monkey's Paw

 "The Monkey's Paw" is a horror short story by English author W. W. Jacobs.
-It first appeared in Harper's Monthly in September, 1902, and was reprinted in his third collection of short stories, The Lady of the Barge, later that year.
-In the story, three wishes are granted to the owner of The Monkey's Paw, but the wishes come with an enormous price for interfering with fate.
+It first appeared in Harper's Monthly in September 1902, and was reprinted in his third collection of short stories, The Lady of the Barge, later that year.
+In the story, three wishes are granted to the owner of an enchanted monkey's paw, but the wishes come with an enormous price for interfering with fate.

 It has been adapted many times in other media, including plays, films, TV series, operas, stories and comics, as early as 1903.
 It was first adapted to film in 1915 as a British silent film directed by Sidney Northcote.
 The film (now lost) starred John Lawson, who also played the main character in Louis N. Parker's 1907 stage play.